NishantTomar/Devops/1. Kubernetes/8_Scheduling/README.md

 - To specify labels in Kubernetes, you can add a "labels" section under the metadata of a pod definition file and define the labels in a key-value format.

-- To select a pod with specific labels, use the "kubectl get pods" command with the selector option and specify the condition, such as "app=front-end".

-  `kubectl get pods --selector app=front-end`

 - Kubernetes objects use labels and selectors internally to connect different objects together.
 For example, a replica set can be created by labeling pod definitions and using a selector in the replica set to group the pods.

+1. How to select a pod with specific labels.

+  `kubectl get pods --selector app=front-end`

+2. How to select a pod with multiple labels.

+  `kubectl get pods --selector env=dev,app=payment,tier=backend`

+3. How to get all the objects with specific or multiple labels.

+  `kubectl get all --selector env=dev`

+  `kubectl get all --selector env=dev,app=payment,tier=backend`

 ## Annotations